 - Bruising around the eyes.

 - A nosebleed.

 - Tenderness when you touch the nose.

 - A crunching or crackling sound when you touch the nose.

-- The nose looking deformed.

 - Difficulty breathing out of the nose, as if something is blocking it.

+- History of trauma.

 If your nose looks normal once the swelling has gone down (normally takes up to 5 days), it will heal properly even if it was broken.